great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_airflow.rst

 2. **Add Validation Methods to DAG**

-    Validation steps can be added after pipeline steps to ensure that the steps were completed successfully.
+    Validation steps can be added after data retrieval, transformation or loading steps to ensure that the steps were completed successfully.

 .. code-block:: python